Pylons/pylonsrtd/community/testing.rst

 - Doctests expose too many implementation details of the interpreter (such as the representation format of a class when printed).
-Often doctests break when interpreter versions change, and the ameliorations that allow doctests to straddle representations between versions them cause the doctest to become ugly and fragile.
+Often doctests break when interpreter versions change, and the ameliorations that allow doctests to straddle representations between versions then cause the doctest to become ugly and fragile.

 - Doctests have an execution model that makes it difficult to follow many of